“It’s my site and I’ll rant if I want to…..”

 Hobbyists are also building SET designs, for precisely the same reasons they were made in the old days – namely, they are easier, cheaper, simpler and with a lower component count.

-Curiously these SET amplifiers used in audiophile circles are typically used to play back fairly sparse musical offerings, like acoustic jazz, or perhaps some early R&B. Most SE amplifier owners wouldn’t dream of putting anything like Rock or grunge or anything with complexity and/or a lot of bass energy, through their low-powered amplifier.
+Curiously these SET amplifiers used in audiophile circles are typically used to play back fairly sparse musical offerings, like acoustic jazz, or perhaps early R&B with limited frequency response.
+Most SE amplifier owners wouldn’t dream of putting anything like Rock or grunge or anything with complexity and/or a lot of bass energy, through their low-powered amplifier.

 Curiously enough, when playing something suitably sparse and undemanding energy-wise, the SET amplifiers can actually sound reasonably good.
 “Good” being subjectively defined, perhaps “pleasing” would be a better word.
 The distortion is still there, but it’s a kind of distortion that on simple sources is actually somewhat pleasing to the human ear.
 Kind-of like a nice Instagram filter, which also adds something that wasn’t there to begin with, but is somehow agreeable.

-My approach to SET amplifiers in hi-fi is unequivocal: consign them to the dustbin of history where they belong.
-Sure, build them to learn construction techniques, and maybe even play music through them, but don’t whatever you do delude yourself that they’re hi-fi.
+My approach to SET amplifiers in hi-fi is unequivocal: The are not hi-fi.
+By all means, build them to learn construction techniques, and maybe even play music through them, but don’t whatever you do delude yourself that they’re hi-fi.

 Since mine is a hobby and I don’t have to cater to any particular market, I have no intention to ever design or build a SE amplifier.